Share your location on Chrome

 - Click Manage exceptions if you want to remove any permissions that you gave before to specific sites.

 Using a Chrome device at work or school?
-Your network administrator might make location settings for you, in which case you can't change them here.
+Your network administrator might set device access settings for you, in which case you can't change them here.
 Find out about using a managed Chrome device

-- Use the switch to either have Chrome ask before accessing your location, or to block all sites from accessing your location.
+- Use the blue slider at the top of the screen to have Chrome ask before accessing your location, or to block all sites from accessing your location.

-- Touch the specific blocked or allowed sites to manage exceptions.
+- Tap the specific blocked or allowed sites to manage exceptions.

 More about your locationYour location privacy

 Google Chrome never shares your location without your permission.
 By default, whenever you're on a site that wants to use your location information, Google Chrome shows you a prompt at the top of the page.

 Your location goes to the site only if you select Allow.